letandconst/lokalpins/README.md

 ### 1. Interactive Map

-- Centered on the current location of user by default.
+- Centered on the current location of user by default. ( deferred)
 - Zoom, pan, and cluster pins to avoid clutter.
 - Clicking a pin opens a popup card with:
   - Title